zach-klippenstein/captivate/README.md

 ### 1.1.0

 *   Captivate is now more intelligent -- it automatically detects when you're logged into a portal, and if your session times out.
+*   Portal detection can be disabled in the settings.
 *   Spanish, Turkish, and French translations (thanks to Google Translate, so I can't vouch for their quality).

 ### 1.0.0